MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-entraid-via-ldap.md

 ### Lock down and secure LDAP access over the internet

-While standing up the secure LDAP in the preceding steps, we had set the source as **Any** for the `AllowLDAPS` rule in the network security group.
-Now that the WLS Admin Server has been deployed and connected to LDAP, obtain its public IP address using the Azure portal.
+While standing up the secure LDAP in the preceding steps, we set the source as **Any** for the `AllowLDAPS` rule in the network security group.
+Now that the WLS Admin Server was deployed and connected to LDAP, obtain its public IP address using the Azure portal.
 Revisit [Lock down secure LDAP access over the internet](/azure/active-directory-domain-services/tutorial-configure-ldaps#lock-down-secure-ldap-access-over-the-internet) and change **Any** to the specific IP address of the WLS Admin server.

 ## Clean up resources